 Upon employment, workers earn certain rights.
 Benefits include vacation time, sick leave, maternity leave, and the Workers’ Food Law’s parameters.
 Employers must give 15 days off after the first year and 14 public holidays off.
 They must provide parental leave according to the labor laws, and they’re responsible for paying the first three days of sick leave.

 The Workers’ Food Law requires employers to provide a meal during the workday through eating facilities or through payment cards or tickets.
-The government extends VES 200,000 monthly to employers for them to provide this benefit.

 Workers receive 50% extra pay when they work holidays or overtime hours.
 There are also required vacation bonuses, starting at 15 days of pay and capping at 30 days.
 Employers must add one day of revenue to the bonus for every year of work.